-Level 1 Offenses Level 2 Offenses Level 3 Offenses TEACHER MANAGED ADMINISTRATIVE REVIEW INTENSIVE INTERVENTIONS Talking Circles: Used to explore a topic and engage conversations to form bonds of trust inside the classroom.
+Level 1 Offenses TEACHER MANAGED Level 2 Offenses ADMINISTRATIVE REVIEW Level 3 Offenses INTENSIVE INTERVENTIONS Talking Circles: Used to explore a topic and engage conversations to form bonds of trust inside the classroom.
 Talking circles do not address conflict and do not attempt to reach a consensus on a particular topic.
-Optional Internal Mentor Assignment: A staff member on campus that the student trusts will meet with him/her as needed Restorative Conflict Circles: Used to resolve everyday conflicts among students by learning active listening, Internal Mentor Assignment: A staff member on campus whom the student trusts and is willing to meet with routinely Reentry Circles: Welcomes a student back into the school after a period of absence to help the student be English Template Spanish Template facilitation, and problem-solving skills.
-Using restorative questioning to navigate the circle process will successful.
-This process invites adults within the home school community to help create an action English Script for Virtual Spanish Script for Virtual help encourage student accountability and repair harm.
-Sample Restorative Circle Guide plan for the students' advancement and accountability moving forward Reentry Meeting Protocol Community Circles: Provides an opportunity to build positive relationships between students and the teacher.
-It is a structured process of communication that is designed to Sample Conflict Circle Script Sample Restorative Circle Pre- Conference Peace Agreement: An agreement (Including strategies in Levels 1 & 2) create a safe space for all voices to be heard.
-English Template Spanish Template between multiple parties to maintain peace while participating in campus activities.
-Typically part of a bigger restorative accountability process.
-Peace Agreement Sample Form Resource Guide Cool-Down Spots: Provides a space and an opportunity for the student to gather their thoughts, relax, and calm down.
+English Template Spanish Template English Script for Virtual Spanish Script for Virtual Community Circles: Provides an opportunity to build positive relationships between students and the teacher.
+It is a structured process of communication that is designed to create a safe space for all voices to be heard.
+English Template Spanish Template Spanish Template Optional Internal Mentor Assignment: A staff member on campus that the student trusts will meet with him/her as needed Support Circles: Address students' needs when issues arise.
+The agreements developed provide a plan of action for next steps on how to provide support moving forward Peer Conflict Circles: Involves all students affected by the incident and provides an opportunity to problemsolve and mend relationships Family Conference Circles: Includes family members and others who can "influence" the student (Including strategies in Level 1) Internal Mentor Assignment: A staff member on campus whom the student trusts and is willing to meet with routinely Reentry Circles: Welcomes a student back into the school after a period of absence to help the student be successful.
+This process invites adults within the home school community to help create an action plan for the students' advancement and accountability moving forward (Including strategies in Levels 1 & 2) Resource Guide Cool-Down Spots: Provides a space and an opportunity for the student to gather their thoughts, relax, and calm down.
 Helps students adhere to classroom norms and allows time for self-reflection.
-English Video (Including strategies in Level 1)
+English Video